MicrosoftDocs/quantum-docs-pr/articles/quickstarts/qrng.md

 Since the outcome of the measurement is completely random, we have obtained a random bit.
 We can call this operation several times to create integers.
 For example, if we call the operation three times to obtain three random bits, we can build random 3-bit numbers (that is, a random number between 0 and 7).

- ## Creating a complete random number generator using the Q# standalone executables
+ ## Creating a complete random number generator using Q# standalone executables

 Now that we have a Q# operation that generates random bits, we can use it to build a complete quantum random number generator using the standalone executables.
 The executable will run the operation or function marked with the `@EntryPoint()` attribute on a simulator, resource estimator, or submit it to Azure Quantum, depending on the project configuration and command-line options.